David Hammons: Early life

 David Hammons was born in 1943 in Springfield, Illinois, the youngest of ten children being raised by a single mother.
 This dynamic caused great financial strain on his family during his childhood; he later stated that he is uncertain how they managed to 'get by' during this time.
 Although not inclined academically, Hammons showed an early talent for drawing and art; however the ease at which these practices came to him caused him to develop disdain for it.
 In 1962 he moved to Los Angeles, where he started attending Chouinard Art Institute (now CalArts) from 1966 to 1968 and the Otis Art Institute from 1968 to 1972.
 He was never officially enrolled there, but Charles White allowed him to attend night classes.
 There he was influenced by artists such as Charles White, Bruce Nauman, John Baldessari, Noah Purifoy, and Chris Burden, all of whom would soon be internationally known.
 During his time in LA, he met Senga Nengudi, a performance and conceptual artist with whom he later shared a studio.
-With Nengudi and others, Hammons formed Studio Z (a.k.a.
+With Nengudi and others, Hammons formed Studio Z (artist collective) (a.k.a.
 LA Rebellion), an art collective that collaborated on artistic works.
+Other members of Studio Z included Maren Hassinger, Ronn Davis, Duval Lewis, RoHo, Franklin Parker, Barbara McCullough, Houston Conwill, and Joe Ray (artist).
 In 1974 Hammons settled in New York City, where he slowly became better known nationally.
 He still lives and works in New York.